 "Many studies have postulated that it is the tar in cigarette smoke that stains teeth.
 We now have a method where we can rapidly assess in the laboratory the level of enamel discoloration by cigarette smoke and vapour from our vapour products and THPs," explains Annette Dalrymple, a Senior Scientist at BAT.

 "The data generated from this study clearly shows that the vapour product and THP assessed caused minimal discoloration – very promising for consumers.
-However, further studies are required to understand the long-term effect on teeth staining and oral health when smokers switch to using potentially reduced-risk products."
+However, further studies are required to understand the long-term effect on teeth staining and oral health when smokers switch to using new category products."